 What about lemon juice or honey?

-There are many people that use lemon juice in place of salt or add it to the salt spray mixture.
+There are many people who use lemon juice in place of salt or add it to the salt spray mixture.
 I highly recommend you DON’T do this!

 You can read more about the pros and cons of using lemon juice here.